 What about roller skating or skateboarding?
 Do you remember learning how to position your feet and shift your weight so that you could stay upright?
 So many nuances, but the goal was simple.
 Stay balanced.

 Do you see the balance?
-The church grew deeper (“strengthened in the faith”) and larger (“grew daily in numbers”).
+The church grew deeper (“strengthened in the faith”) and larger (“increased in numbers”).
 In a prevailing church, both dimensions of growth are essential.

 Does such a healthy balance occur naturally in a church?
 No. Rick Warren gets it right when he says: “Balance in a church does not occur naturally; in fact, we must continually correct the imbalance” (The Purpose Driven Church, p.
 49).
 Some members will naturally tend toward the deeper dimension (discipleship).
 Others will default toward the larger dimension (evangelism and outreach).
 The truth is that it takes both to reach our full redemptive potential.

-At Ingleside, I’m committed to leading our church to be biblical and balanced . . . and as a result, to experience the blessing of being a prevailing church!
+At Ingleside, we have long been committed to being biblical and balanced . . . and as a result, we have experienced the blessing of being a healthy, flourishing church.